Discount on acclaimed new book about giving!

 WaterAid: what are you thinking of?

-Millions of Thames Water customers have this week received leaflets from WaterAid containing this: Shame on them.
-This perpetuates the disasterous bullsh*t that charities’ spending on governance and fundraising is somehow separate from ‘work on charitable objectives’.
-They’re not: they’re … Continue reading
+Millions of Thames Water customers have this week received leaflets from WaterAid containing this: WaterAid should know better.
+This graph perpetuates the dangerous lie that charities’ spending on governance and fundraising is somehow separate from ‘work on charitable objectives’.
+They’re not: … Continue reading

 Posted in Admin costs, Great charities